OpenPeerPower/plugin-dns/README.md

 # plugin-dns
-The login sheel for Oppos.
+The login shell for Oppos.